aadomn/gift/README.md

 For each algorithm, one can find:

 - `opt32`: 32-bit word oriented C implementation
-- `armcortexm_fast`: Fully unrolled ARM assembly implementation for Cortex-M processors (speed optimized)
+- `armcortexm_fast`: Fully unrolled ARM assembly implementation for Cortex-M processors (speed oriented)
-- `armcortexm_compact`: Compact ARM assembly implementation for Cortex-M processors (code size optimized)
+- `armcortexm_compact`: Compact ARM assembly implementation for Cortex-M processors (code size oriented)
 - `armcortexm_balanced`: Balanced assembly implementation for Cortex-M processors (globally efficient with limited impact on code size)
 - `armcortexm4_masked`: First-order masked implementation for Cortex-M4 processors :warning: No practical evaluation has been undertaken to assess its security!
 Please do so if you plan to use it to thwart power/electromagnetic side-channel attacks! :warning: